Bad Romance: Critical reception

-MusicOMH's Michael Hubbard and "so wonderfully big it dwarfs the industry of a million angry dudes with guitars" by NME's Emily Mackay.
+MusicOMH's Michael Hubbard, and "so wonderfully big it dwarfs the industry of a million angry dudes with guitars" by NME's Emily Mackay.
 Christopher John Farley from The Wall Street Journal praised the "Jabberwockian" catchiness of the hook.
 Other reviewers commented on the song's sex appeal, praised it for making Gaga's name a "Teutonic chant", and called it a "turbocharged Euro-soul" and a club-friendly tune that possessed a "sordid underbelly".

-"Bad Romance" was compared to Gaga's previous singles (including "Just Dance" and "Poker Face") by reviewers, with the criticism that it was not on par with them and lacked their instant catch.
+"Bad Romance" was compared to Gaga's previous singles (including "Just Dance" and "Poker Face") by reviewers with the criticism that it was not on par with them and it lacked their instant catch.
 Critics compared Gaga to other artists.
 Kitty Empire of The Guardian wrote "Bad Romance" made "this driven, uncharismatic Italian-American being [Gaga] the new Madonna", and Spin's Josh Modell thought that with its "earworm nonsense lyric ('[r]a-ra-a-a-a, ra-ma, uh-uh-ah!')", the song "plays like the best Madonna song in ages".
-Jon Blistein from L Magazine believed it is an amalgamation of a Cher song, "faux-European accented verse" and "bland spoken-word bridge".
+Jon Blistein from L Magazine believed it is an amalgamation of a Cher song, "faux-European accented verse", and "bland spoken-word bridge".

 Chart performance

 In the US, "Bad Romance" debuted at number nine on the Billboard Hot 100 on November 14, 2009, with 143,000 digital downloads.
 After two weeks, the song reached number two, holding the spot for seven non-consecutive weeks.
 It was barred from the top position by Jay-Z's "Empire State of Mind" (featuring Alicia Keys) and later Kesha's "Tik Tok" (both 2009).
 The movement to number two was first prompted by a 49% digital gain, which led to the song's top spot on the Hot Digital Songs chart.
-As of February 2019, "Bad Romance" has sold 5.9 million copies in the US, according to Nielsen Soundscan, making Gaga the second artist after Katy Perry to have three singles—along with "Just Dance" and "Poker Face"—each sell five million digital copies.
-After the Recording Industry Association of America (RIAA) started including video streams in their tabulation of the single certifications, "Bad Romance" was certified 11× platinum for 11 million in sales and streaming.
+As of February 2019, "Bad Romance" has sold 5.9 million copies in the US, according to Nielsen Soundscan, making Gaga the second artist after Katy Perry to have three singles—along with "Just Dance" and "Poker Face"—each selling five million digital copies.
+After the Recording Industry Association of America (RIAA) started including video streams in their tabulation of single certifications, "Bad Romance" was certified 11× platinum for 11 million in sales and streaming.
 According to Nielsen Broadcast Data Systems, it briefly set the record for most weekly plays in the 17-year history of the Pop Songs chart, registering 10,859 plays from 130 radio stations monitored for the chart.
-Following Gaga's Super Bowl LI halftime show performance in 2017, "Bad Romance" re-entered the Hot 100 at number 50 and Digital Song Sales at number 9.
-On the Canadian Hot 100, "Bad Romance" debuted at number 58, and reached number one the following week.
+Following Gaga's Super Bowl LI halftime show performance in 2017, "Bad Romance" re-entered the Hot 100 at number 50 and the Digital Song Sales chart at number 9.
+On the Canadian Hot 100, "Bad Romance" debuted at number 58 and reached number one the following week.
 Replaced by "Tik Tok" for two weeks, "Bad Romance" returned to the top spot on the chart.
-Music Canada certified "Bad Romance" septuple platinum, denoting download sales of 280,000copies.
+Music Canada certified "Bad Romance" Diamond, denoting sales of 800,000 copies.